micromata/cli-error-notifier/readme.md

 ## Cross platform compatibility
 This is using the brilliant [node-notifier](https://github.com/mikaelbr/node-notifier) and therefore should work with Notification Center for macOS, notify-osd/libnotify-bin for Linux, Toasters for Windows 8/10, or taskbar Balloons for earlier Windows versions.
 Growl is used if none of these requirements are met.

+## Related

+* [onchange](https://github.com/Qard/onchange) - Watch files and folders and run a command when anything is changed.
+* [npm-run-all](https://github.com/mysticatea/npm-run-all) - A CLI tool to run multiple npm-scripts in parallel or sequential.

 ## License